Definitely-not-AWS-Workshops/workshop-1-blog/content/2-High-Level-Design/2-Terraform-Modules/_index.md

 **App module**

 The app module creates and manages the infrastructure needed to run the app tier application.
-Together with ECS Fargate, Elastic Load Balancing, and Auto Scaling Group, it also includes VPC Endpoints for connecting to the Image Repository and Database module.
+Together with ECS Fargate, Application Load Balancer, and Auto Scaling Group, it also includes VPC Endpoints for connecting to the Image Repository and Database module.
 This module calls the AWS Certificate Manager, as defined in the Security module, to produce a TSL certificate.

 ![App module](/images/2/2/0007.svg?featherlight=false&width=37pc)